Professor Duncan Cameron

 Alfred Denny Building

-Duncan Cameron is Professor of Plant and Soil Biology in the Department of Animal and Plant Sciences at the University of Sheffield where his research group investigates the physiology and chemistry of plant-microbe interactions in the soil in the context of sustainable agriculture and global food security.
+Duncan Cameron is Professor of Plant and Soil Biology in the School of Biosciences at the University of Sheffield where his research group investigates the physiology and chemistry of plant-microbe interactions in the soil in the context of sustainable agriculture and global food security.
 Duncan is co-director of the University of Sheffield Flagship research institute, the Institute for Sustainable Food and is the University of Sheffield's lead academic for the N8 AgriFood program.
 Duncan's research is highly interdisciplinary, with collaborative projects linking between science, social science and the arts.
 He is actively engaged in public engagement, recent projects include the multi-media sci-art collaboration, Gaiamycota, the Sound of Science, and AquaKulture.
 Duncan actively supports equality, diversity and inclusion at The University of Sheffield as a gay role model.

 After receiving his BSc in Animal and Plant Biology from The University of Sheffield and his PhD in Plant and Soil Sciences from the University of Aberdeen, Duncan undertook post-doctoral research in Sheffield before taking up a Royal Society University Research Fellowship and has held international fellowships in Germany and Australia.
 Duncan has extensive experience in translational research in the UK and overseas where he has taken his basic research findings into agricultural practice.
 In 2013, he received the World Economic Forum’s Young Scientist Award for “extraordinary scientists from across academic disciplines and geographies, under the age of 40, who commit to integrating scientific knowledge into society for the public good”.
 Most recently, he has worked with the United Nations High Commissioner for Refugees to develop micro-agricultural systems for the production of fresh food in Jordan’s refugee camps.